EraldyHq/kubee/README.md

 brew install --HEAD gerardnico/tap/kube
 ```

-## What is an app for app scripts?
+## What is an app name?

 In all `app` scripts, you need to give an `app name` as argument.

-The scripts will try to find resource for an app:
+The scripts will try to find resources for an app:
 * via the `app.kubernetes.io/name=$APP_NAME` label
 * or via the `.envrc` of an app directory